bhatiakartik10/Airplane-Classification/README.md

 - Requirements PyTorch v1.0.0 or above

 ### Future directions for improvement
-- Models with residual learning, involving identity function from previous layers can be explored.
+- Models with residual learning, involving identity function from previous layers like ResNet can be explored.
+- Models with inception like modules can be explored.
 - Adding more training data.